Guessing that these two bought their land.

 It’s generational because there is no more getting crown land and everything else is unaffordable.
 One generation gets it and the next gets to pay for it….

 Yes.
 We did.
 Bought in the 70’s during the back-to-the-land movement but weren’t inclined then to actually go back.
 Re-discovered it at 50 and was blown away at our good fortune.
 It was like a lottery win.
-But properties OTG have fallen like gas prices and so there are tons of good places for sale quite cheap.
+But properties OTG have fallen like common sense and so there are tons of good places for sale quite cheap.
 No window has been closed.

 where is a good place to find PRICES on crown land?